g8os/home/docs/interacting/commands/disk.md

 - **disk**: Full device path like `/dev/sda`.
 - **part-type**: Partition type as accepted by `parted mkpart`, e.g. `primary`
 - **start**: Partition start as accepted by `parted mkpart`, e.g. `1`
-- **end**: partition end as accepted by `parted mkpart`, e.g. `100%`
+- **end**: Partition end as accepted by `parted mkpart`, e.g. `100%`

 <a id="getinfo"></a>
 ## disk.getinfo

-Get more info about a disk or a disk partition, return as a dict with {"blocksize", "start", "size", and "free" sections}.
+Gets more info about a disk or a disk partition, return as a dict with {"blocksize", "start", "size", and "free" sections}.

 Arguments:
 ```javascript